zwacky/wicki-io/content/posts/2020-11-goodbye-google-fonts/index.md

 ## Cache partitioning in other browsers

 Safari really cares about privacy.
-It circumvented this very cross-site tracking attack since years already.
+It circumvented this very cross-site tracking attack for years already.
 Then finally comes Chrome.
 Other browsers that are based off Chromium, still need to signal or implement the feature.

 - ✅ **Chrome**: since v86 (October 2020)
 - ✅ **Safari**: since 2013